aiacov02/EmployeeDirectory/README.md

 ```
 GET /api/employees
 ```
-Returns a list of all employees.
+Responses:
+Responses:
+- `200 OK` with the list of employees
+- `404 Not Found` if the employee does not exist
+- `403 Forbidden` if the user does not have permission
+- `401 Unauthorized` if not authenticated

 ### Get employee by ID
 ```
 GET /api/employees/{id}
 ```
-Returns a single employee.
+Responses:
-Response: `404 Not Found` if the employee does not exist.
+- `404 Not Found` if the employee does not exist
+- `403 Forbidden` if the user does not have permission
+- `401 Unauthorized` if not authenticated

 ### Create a new employee
 ```